TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- fix fucking menu crash in web again
+    - when aborting after opening through /game/blahblah link
+    - I think that was a false alarm, perhaps we were running an old version in the browser
+    - cant reproduce it for the life of me

 - Initial handshake&interpolation issues
     - RCON slowed down the initial handshake
 	- The map list was sent twice